Performance, Scalability, and Troubleshooting

 Some times you don’t have the ability to increase CPU or memory resources to a specific workload because you have exhausted all of your physical resources.
 By default, OpenShift has an overcommit ratio of 10:1 for CPU, however memory in a Kubernetes environment is often a finite resource.

-This doesn’t work that well for virtual machine workloads which in most cases are not composed of many replicas, and need to be persistently available.
+This doesn’t work that well for virtual machine workloads which in most cases are not composed of many replicas, and often need to be persistently available.

 If you have exhausted the physical resources in your cluster the traditional option is to scale the cluster, but many times this is much easier said than done.
 If you don’t have a spare physical node on standby to scale, and have to order new hardware, you can often be delayed by procurement procedures or supply chain disruptions.